 Psychiatrists graduate from medical school, become medical doctors, and then receive four years of specialized training in their specific field of mental health.
 They are licensed to provide psychotherapy and prescribe medications.

-Consulting with an online psychiatrist can have many benefits.
-It can be more convenient to see a psychiatrist when you don’t have to travel to an office.
+Consulting with an online psychiatrist or doctor can have many benefits.
+It can be more affordable and convenient to see a medical professional when you don’t have to travel to an office.
 You may also experience an easier time booking an appointment and receiving care without long wait times.

 You can set an appointment that works for you, especially if you work during the day and need to set up an evening appointment.